 To be NUDE or not to be – it is your choice – rules permitting.

 On 13 January 1979 I joined the National Defence Academy, Pune India as an Army Cadet.
 National Defence Academy is a Joint Services academy of Indian Armed Forces, where cadets of the three services – Army, Navy and Air Force train together.
-This is to ensure jointmanship amongst the three services.
+This is to ensure jointmanship amongst the three service

 We, the Army Cadets, were often referred to as Pongoes or at times Grabbies, especially by the Naval fraternity – both officers and fellow cadets.
 It often intrigued me as to from where these terms originated.
 In fact, I disliked it, like every other Army Cadet at the Academy.